-Rhabdomyolysis is a group of symptoms.
-It caused by the breakdown of muscle tissue.
-Proteins called myoglobin are then released into the blood flow.
+Rhabdomyolysis is a breakdown of muscle tissue.
+This causes a protein called myoglobin to be released into the bloodstream.
 These proteins can cause severe damage to the kidneys.

 The muscle damage may be caused by:

 Things that may raise the risk of this problem are:

 - Extreme activity, such as running a marathon

 - Use of some prescription drugs

 - Alcohol or drug abuse